Warehouse Robotics:

 Sorting can be a complex process that takes time when completed manually by humans.
 There are now warehouse robots equipped with cameras and sensors that are capable of performing the task much more quickly and efficiently than workers, with a much lower margin of error.

-Robots can also be used at other stages of the process, such as for replenishment, returns, or when parcels need to be sorted once packed.
+Robots can also be used at other stages of inventory management, such as for replenishment, returns, or when parcels need to be sorted once packed.

 Transportation